 -

-Depression, anxiety, and avoidant coping: integrating neurobiological and psychodynamic interventions.
+Depression, anxiety, and avoidant coping: integrating neurobiological and psychological modern and classic views.

 -